lloydbenson/microservices-workshop/challenge3/README.md

 An updated frontend that talks to the serialization service is provided in _challenge3/frontend_.

-Your challenge is to start up InfluxDB, the frontend, and the serialization service.
+Your challenge is to start up InfluxDB, the serialization service, and the frontend (in that order).
 To do this you will need to write a startup script for the frontend service in the same way as the serialization service.

 Once you have these up and running use the _testWrite.sh_ script to send data to